LizMyers/LizMyers.github.io/tfjs01/README.md

 ### Make it Your Own
 Consider mapping the function buttons to the 4 arrow keys on your keyboard.
 This could be used to rotate a 360 degree video or a 3d model.

-Alternatively, you could map the arrow keys to the walking direction on a Google Map or Real Estate tour.
+Alternatively, you could map the arrow keys to the walking directions on a Google Map or real estate tour.

-You could also use gestures to follow a process like cooking or mechanical repairs.
+You could also use gestures to follow a process like cooking or routine auto maintenance (think oil change or tire rotation).
 Think about scenarios where your hands are dirty or occupied and you need to "turn a page" or move to the next stage of the process.
+In those types of situations this technology could be very useful.